-Enhanced delivery to skeletal muscle, including diaphragm, cardiac muscle and the CNS: We have shown in preclinical studies that our peptides can deliver cargo oligonucleotide therapeutics to key neuromuscular tissues, allowing us to address multiple disease pathologies in multi-systemic indications such as DMD and DM1.
-Furthermore, our EDO peptides exhibited the ability to facilitate the robust delivery of cargo oligonucleotides to the cell nucleus.
+• Enhanced delivery to skeletal muscle, including diaphragm, cardiac muscle and the CNS: We have shown in preclinical studies that our peptides delivered their cargo oligonucleotide therapeutics to key neuromuscular tissues, allowing us to address multiple disease pathologies in multi-systemic indications such as DMD and DM1.
+Furthermore, we believe our EDO peptides support the ability to promote endosomal escape and facilitate the robust delivery of cargo oligonucleotides to the cell nucleus.
 This differentiating feature of our EDO platform has been observed in mice and NHPs across multiple tissue types, including those critical to neuromuscular indications - skeletal, smooth and cardiac muscle.
 The ability of our EDO peptide to deliver oligonucleotides to the CNS could potentially address neurological phenotypes in these diseases as well.

-- Improved activity, which we have demonstrated in NHPs, with the most potent exon 51 skipping at tolerable doses observed compared to any approved therapeutic or known developmental candidate: Our EDO platform exhibited consistently robust activity and acceptable tolerability in preclinical testing of NHPs, utilizing both single and repeat dosing regimens.
-For example, in NHP studies, PGN-EDO51 at a dose of 30 mg/kg achieved over 70% exon 51 skipping in skeletal muscle, including diaphragm, which we believe is the highest rate of exon 51 skipping reported by any approved therapeutic or known development candidate. - An enhanced balance between activity and tolerability, which is designed to afford our platform a wider therapeutic index: Our delivery peptides have been specifically engineered to achieve a wide therapeutic index, with robust activity and an improved tolerability profile demonstrated in NHPs when compared to previous CCPs.
-This characteristic is a clear step-change over the narrow therapeutic index observed for previous generations of cell-penetrating peptides. - Robust, scalable and cost-efficient manufacturing that does not require cell-based processes: We have developed a modular manufacturing process that is highly scalable, easily characterizable, and relies on readily-available building blocks.
+- Improved activity, which we have observed in NHPs, with the most potent exon 51 skipping observed at tolerable doses compared to any approved therapeutic or known developmental candidate: Our EDO platform exhibited consistently robust activity and acceptable tolerability in preclinical testing of NHPs under both single and repeat dosing regimens.
+For example, in NHP studies, a dose of 30 mg/kg of PGN-EDO51 achieved over 70% exon 51 skipping in skeletal muscle, including diaphragm, which we believe is the highest rate of exon 51 skipping reported for any approved therapeutic or known development candidate. - An enhanced balance between activity and tolerability, which is designed to afford our platform a wider therapeutic index:

+Our delivery peptides have been specifically engineered to achieve a wide therapeutic index, and we have observed robust activity and an improved tolerability profile in NHPs when compared to previous CPPs.
+This characteristic is a clear step-change over the narrow therapeutic index observed for previous generations of cell-penetrating peptides. - Robust, scalable and cost-efficient manufacturing that does not require cell-based processes: We have developed a modular manufacturing process that is highly scalable, easily characterizable, and utilizes readily-available building blocks.
 This process is fully synthetic in nature and does not rely on microbial fermentation, thus substantially reducing the risk of introducing microbial DNA or protein into our product candidates. - Accelerated and efficient development of pipeline therapeutic candidates enabled by use of a single EDO peptide across all our initial programs: We currently utilize the same EDO delivery peptide across all our programs, and we envisage that many of our future pipeline opportunities will also leverage our extensive experience with this CPP.
-We intend to apply our knowledge and learnings with the aim of efficiently pursuing our future programs and taking advantage of economies of scale in manufacturing processes.
+We intend to apply our knowledge and learnings from our current lead programs in order to efficiently pursue our future programs, and we will additionally aim to take advantage of economies of scale in our manufacturing processes.